- Labial hypertrophy means the labia are larger than normal.

 Are there any things I can’t do after a labioplasty?

 While the stitches are healing, you should not do any activity that causes pressure or irritation on your labia such as biking, horseback riding, running, or heavy lifting.
 Also, you should not have intercourse for about 4-6 weeks (if you are sexually active) or until your health care provider says it’s okay.
-Be sure to keep your follow-up appointment with your health care provider after your surgery so he/she can make sure your labia are.
+Be sure to keep your follow-up appointment with your HCP after your surgery so he/she can make sure your labia are healing.

 Will it look normal down there after labioplasty?